jfevia/ProductivityShell/README.md

 ### Path Variables
 Prints out the current variables in %PATH%.
 ## Projects
+### Show File Ouput in File Explorer
+Shows the file output in File Explorer.
 ### Open Ouput Folder
 Opens the output folders for all selected projects.
 ### Reload Project